Course Description

 Maps the various compute resources in the Versal architecture to the tools required and describes how to target them for final

-image assembly. {Lecture, Lab}
+image assembly. {Lecture}

 ▪ Programmable Logic Design Migration Considerations